 Felix Mendelssohn probably said it best - “Even if I had a particular word or words in mind, I would not tell anyone, because the same word means different things to different people.
 People usually complain that (instrumental) music is so ambiguous, and what they are supposed to think when they hear it is so unclear, while words are understood by everyone.
 But for me it is exactly the opposite...what the music I love expresses to me are thoughts not too indefinite for words, but rather too definite.”

 And from Carlos Santana - “I realised a long time ago that instrumental music speaks a lot more clearly than English, Spanish, Yiddish, Swahili, any other language.
 Pure melody goes outside time.”

-While I haven't performed my music live quite yet, it is written for a 16 piece ensemble of:
+While I'm yet to perform my music live, it is written for a 16 piece ensemble of:

 - 7 or 8 Strings – 3 violins, 2 violas, 2 celli and sometimes 1 bass.

 - 3 Wind/Brass – from modern trumpet and two saxes on some tracks, to more traditional clarinet, horn and bassoon on others.
 On some tracks I mix it up, with baritone sax and bassoon being a particularly favourite “bottom end” combination.

 - 2 Percussionists – frequently pop/rock drum kit and percussion, but sometimes just a mix of “world” or traditional orchestral percussion overlaying electronic rhythm tracks.